 About Your Policy

-Your policy was issued by Wellington Risk Insurance Agency, Inc., which is a managing general agency that administers insurance policies for a select group of insurance carriers.
+Your policy was issued by Wellington Risk Insurance Agency, LLC., which is a managing general agency that administers insurance policies for a select group of insurance carriers.
 In addition to your Agent, Wellington will remain your contact for the life of your policy.
-Policyholder's have access to a dedicated Customer Care Unit for general policy information, and claims are generally serviced by Wellington Claim Service, Inc.
+Policyholder's have access to a dedicated Customer Care Unit for general policy information, and claims are generally serviced by Wellington Claim Service, LLC.

 Ensure that you read your policy and understand the coverages.
 Your Agent is a valuable resource for any questions or concerns.
 Additionally, periodically review your coverages to account for any changes to your home, its value, and other considerations specific to you.